Filinsl/ddos/README.md

-## Application for Sending GET Requests
+# Application for ddos attack

 ## Description
 This application is designed to send GET requests to a specified website.
 It can be useful for DDoS attacks, testing, or monitoring the status of websites.